kamperh/globalphone_awe/readme.md

     ./extract_features.py SP

-You need to run `extract_features.py` for all languages; run it without any parameters to see all 16 language codes.
+You need to run `extract_features.py` for all languages; run it without any arguments to see all 16 language codes.

 Evaluate frame-level features using the same-different task